 Ph.D., New School for Social Research Graduate Faculty, 1975

-Ronna Burger has been teaching at Tulane since 1980 and is now a Sizeler Professor of Jewish Studies as well as Catherine & Henry J. Gaisman Chair in the Department of Philosophy.
-She is the author of books or articles on Plato and Aristotle as well as Maimonides and the Hebrew Bible.
-She has published essays and lectured widely at college campuses on biblical texts or figures, including Adam and Eve, Rebekah, Joseph, Moses, and Esther.
+Ronna Burger is the Catherine & Henry J. Gaisman Chair in the Department of Philosophy, Affiliate Faculty in Jewish Studies, and Director of the Religious Studies Minor.
+She is the author of books and articles on Plato and Aristotle as well as essays on Maimonides and the Hebrew Bible.
+She lectures widely at college campuses on biblical texts or figures, including Adam and Eve, Rebekah, Joseph, Moses, and Esther.

 Books and Monographs: